 If you’ve decided you want a cashback credit card, you can apply online in around 5-10 minutes via a secure web service.
 But before you apply, make sure you meet the eligibility requirements and have the necessary documents needed to complete your application.
 These will vary from card to card, but you can usually expect the following eligibility:

 Once you’ve provided all of this information and hit “submit”, you should receive a response regarding your application within 60 seconds.
 If you’re approved, you’ll receive your card in the mail within a week.
-If the card has a cashback offer, you should read the Product Disclosure Statement to confirm the terms and conditions and when you can expect to receive the cashback credit in your account.
+If the card has a cashback offer, you should read the terms and conditions so that you know when you can expect to receive the cashback credit in your account.

 Yes, you can generally use cashback rewards to pay your card’s annual fee or the outstanding balance of a credit card.

-We include the relevant information about cashback and rewards points capping on our cashback credit card review and application pages.
-If you’re interested in a specific cashback credit card or rewards program, you may also want to read through the Product Disclosure Statement provided by the credit card issuer.
+If you’re interested in a specific cashback credit card or rewards program, you may also want to read through the terms and conditions provided by the credit card issuer.
 This will outline the full terms and conditions of the cashback offer or rewards program.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.